lmc-eu/spirit-design-system/exporters/scss/README.md

 [Supernova][supernova-studio] SCSS exporter made for Spirit Design System developed by [Alma Career (formerly LMC)][alma-career].

+> [!CAUTION]
+> This package is no longer maintained and is abandoned, effective December 1st 2025.
+> Please, consider migration to a newer version of Spirit and to [Spirit Tokens Exporter][spirit-tokens-exporter].

 ## Token Operations

 This exported does several operations with tokens: